Xiaomi: Reception and controversies

+Business

 Imitation of Apple Inc.

-Xiaomi has been accused of imitating Apple Inc. The hunger marketing strategy of Xiaomi was described as riding on the back of the "cult of Apple".
+Xiaomi was described by some commentaries as imitating Apple Inc. The hunger marketing strategy of Xiaomi was described as riding on the back of the "cult of Apple".

 After reading a book about Steve Jobs in college, Xiaomi's chairman and CEO, Lei Jun, carefully cultivated a Steve Jobs image, including jeans, dark shirts, and Jobs' announcement style at Xiaomi's earlier product announcements.
 He was characterized as a "counterfeit Jobs."

-In 2013, critics debated how much of Xiaomi's products were innovative, and how much of their innovation was just really good public relations.
+In 2013, critics debated how many of Xiaomi's products were innovative, and how much of their innovation was just really good public relations.

 Others point out that while there are similarities to Apple, the ability to customize the software based upon user preferences through the use of Google's Android operating system sets Xiaomi apart.
 Xiaomi has also developed a much wider range of consumer products than Apple.

-Violation of GNU General Public License
+GNU license compliance

 In January 2018, Xiaomi was criticized for its non-compliance with the terms of the GNU General Public License.
 The Android project's Linux kernel is licensed under the copyleft terms of the GPL, which requires Xiaomi to distribute the complete source code of the Android kernel and device trees for every Android device it distributes.
 By refusing to do so, or by unreasonably delaying these releases, Xiaomi is operating in violation of intellectual property law in China, as a WIPO state.
 Prominent Android developer Francisco Franco publicly criticized Xiaomi's behaviour after repeated delays in the release of kernel source code.
 Xiaomi in 2013 said that it would release the kernel code.
 The kernel source code was available on the GitHub website in 2020.